TaiMino/taisukemino.com/src/pages/index.md

 description: "Tai's website"
 ---

 👋 Hi, I'm Tai!
-I’m working to build infrastructure for new financial economy.
-As a start, we built Crypterest: you can earn interests up to 10% a year by sharing your unused crypto assets.
+I’m working to fix the brokenness in the financial industry.
+As a start, we built Goyemon(private beta).
+You can access to new generation financial services such as lending, exchanging, and even a no-loss lottery.
 Follow me on [Twitter](https://twitter.com/taisuke_mino) and [Medium](https://medium.com/@taisukemino) 🙂